duncantmiller/heatspring-contractor-projects/README.md

 - Able to help set up a solid organized system for Tailwind as we continue to build it out
 - Experience with the JumpstartPro template
 - A solid understanding of Hotwire, Turbo and StimulusJS and an interest in learning and developing best practices around those as they continue to evolve
-- Cares about TDD and code maintainability and can think in terms of a small team capacity
+- Cares about TDD and code maintainability and extenability for a small team with limited resources
 - Responsive and will follow through on commitments, we don’t have any hard deadlines but we are eager to make these changes

 ## About HeatSpring